splunk/splunk-shuttl/README.md

 4. Start Splunk up, and enable the Shuttl App via the Manager
 5. If the index is getting data, and calling the archiver, then you should see the data in HDFS

-### Shuttl Configuration
+### Shuttl Configuration (NEW)
-There are two configuration files that you might care about.
-One for archiving and one for the Shuttl server.
-They both live in the shuttl/conf directory.
+There are three configuration files that you might care about.
+One for archiving, one for Splunk and one for the Shuttl server.
+They all live in the shuttl/conf directory.
 All the values are populated with default values to serve as an example.

+In addition to these configuration files, there are property files for the backends.
+These live in shuttl/conf/backend directory.
+These need to be configured as well depending on the backendName you choose.

-The archiver.xml:
+archiver.xml:
 - localArchiverDir: A local path (or an uri with file:/ schema) where shuttl's archiver's temporary transfer data, locks, metadata, etc. is stored.
-- archiverRootURI: An URI where to archive the data.
-Currently supports the "hdfs://" and "file:/" schemas.
+- backendName: The of the backend you want to use.
+Currently supports: local, hdfs, s3, s3n and glacier.
+- archivePath: The absolute path in the archive where your files will be stored.
+Required for all backends.
 - clusterName: Unique name for your Splunk cluster.
 Use the default if you don't care to name your cluster for each Shuttl installation.
 Note, this is only a Shuttl concept for a group of Splunk indexers that should be treated as a cluster.
 Splunk does not have this notion.
 - serverName: This is the Splunk Server Name.
 Check Splunk Manager for that server to populate this value.
 Must be unique per Shuttl installation.
 - archiveFormats: The formats to archive the data as.
-The current available formats are SPLUNK_BUCKET and CSV.
-You can configure Shuttl to archive your data as both formats.
+The current available formats are SPLUNK_BUCKET, CSV and SPLUNK_BUCKET_TGZ.
+You can configure Shuttl to archive your data as all formats at the same time, which you can use for different use cases.
+* Warning: The old archiverRootURI is deprecated.
+It will still work for right now, but we recommend that you use the new configuration with property files instead.

-The server.xml:
+server.xml:
 - httpHost: The host name of the machine. (usually localhost)
 - httpPort: The port for the shuttl server. (usually 9090)

+splunk.xml:
+- host: The host name for the splunk instance where Shuttl is installed.
+Should be localhost
+- port: The management port for the splunk server.
+(Splunk defaults to 8089)
+- username: Splunk username
+- password: Splunk password

+backend/hdfs.properties (required for hdfs.):
+- hadoop.host = The host name to the hdfs name node.
+- hadoop.port = the port to the hdfs name node.

+backend/amazon.properties (required for s3, s3n or glacier)
+- aws.id = Your Amazon Web Services ID
+- aws.secret = Your Amazon Web Services secret
+- s3.bucket = Bucket name for storage in s3
+- glacier.vault = The vault name for storage in glacier.
+- glacier.endpoint = The server endpoint to where the data will be stored. (i.e. https://glacier.us-east-1.amazonaws.com/)
+* Note: The glacier backend currently uses both glacier and s3, so s3.bucket is still required when using glacier.
+This is also the reason why archivePath is always required.

 Note, the directory that the data will be archived to is
-	[archiverRootURI]/archive_data/[clusterName]/[serverName]/[indexName]
+	[archivePath]/archive_data/[clusterName]/[serverName]/[indexName]

 ### Splunk Index Configuration